Understanding the Singapore-UAE Business Corridor

 Can I apply for a Singapore business visa while still employed in the UAE?

 Absolutely.
-Most UAE residents maintain their UAE employment while exploring Singapore business opportunities.
-For initial market research and business setup, you can use the visa-free entry (UAE passport holders receive 30-day visa on arrival).
+Most UAE residents maintain their UAE employment while exploring Singapore business opportunities, as UAE passport holders can stay visa-free for 30 days upon arrival.
+For initial market research and business setup, this visa-free entry provides sufficient time for preliminary activities.
 For longer-term planning, you can incorporate your Singapore company while still UAE-based, then apply for EntrePass or arrange Employment Pass through your Singapore entity before relocating.
 Many successful entrepreneurs maintain dual operations for 6-12 months during transition.
 However, ensure your UAE employment contract doesn't contain restrictive covenants preventing external business activities.
+If you plan to become a shareholder or director of the Singapore company, be aware that MOM may view you as an entrepreneur rather than an employee and suggest applying for EntrePass instead of Employment Pass.

 What happens if my EntrePass application is rejected?